 Also, as you can see from the pictures, I overfilled quite a few of mine but all was good as the icing sugar you dust over them just before serving covers up most imperfections.

 Enjoy with a cup of tea or a glass of sherry, just like my nana used to!

 For a less festive alternative, you could use some of my windfall applesauce in place of the mincemeat which would taste amazing.

-Pin my homemade mince pies on a budget for later:
+Do your future self a favour – Pin my homemade mince pies for later: